 Neuroimaging shows the physiological construct that connects thoughts, emotions and physical feelings within shared neural networks.
 There is a functional architecture of diverse mental states that were previously seen as intangible.
 The brain perceives our mental states through situated conceptualisations, which combine three sources of stimulation (Barrett 2009).
 The first is sensory stimulation from the world outside the skin.
 Exteroceptive sensory signals come from light, vibrations, chemicals, sound, et cetera.
-The second type of stimulation comes from interoceptive sensory signals within the body (the internal milieu, which includes the microbiome that resides in the gut and has a direct connection to the also referred to as memory or category knowledge, which sensory and motor neurons (Bzdok et al. 2012).
+The second type of stimulation comes from interoceptive sensory signals within the body (the internal milieu, which includes the microbiome that resides in the gut and has a direct connection to the brain).
+The third source of stimulation is prior experience, also referred to as memory or category knowledge, which the brain makes available in part by the re-activation of sensory and motor neurons (Bzdok et al. 2012).

 These three sources-sensations from the world, sensations from the body, and prior experience-are continually available.
 The neurological networks that process them can be thought of as the basic ingredients that form all mental processes.
 Whatever we experience as emotion, cognition or perception results from the combination and weighting of these ingredients.
 In contrast to previous beliefs, recent studies show that there is not one network for each emotion or even for the experience of emotion versus cognition.
 Rather, they are all part of the same network, a living spiderweb that connects every aspect of our inner and outer experience of that state called reality (Barrett 2006).
 Humans have evolved to decode their environment (Fliesler 2017).
 We unconsciously analyse what is happening long before cognitive judgement sets in.
 Built into the hardware of our body and brain, this intricate mechanism allows us to sense approaching events that would otherwise evade our awareness (Lehrer 2010); alerting us to patterns in our environment that are so subtle we cannot consciously detect them.
 The resulting 'gut instinct' is crucial for survival, but fallible.
 The brain's ability for pattern recognition and pattern identification may trigger suspicion of unfamiliar things or cause us to be overly reactive to people who remind us of someone (Dhaliwal 2011).
-The interpretation we make of an event depends on our prevailing mindset, which is influenced by both our The following is a succinct overview of the past experiences, including upbringing and education, and current exposure to influences such as opinions and social currents.
+The interpretation we make of an event depends on our prevailing mindset, which is influenced by both our past experiences, including upbringing and education, and current exposure to influences such as opinions and social currents.